 An unusual blend of interesting geology and history make Viñales a fascinating place to photograph.
 From caves to ancient pictographs to a giant modern mural in tribute to its prehistoric origins, you’ll find plenty of camera worthy subjects.
 It is also home to an authentic Cuba tradition of tobacco farming.

-Above, photo of Korda working on his famous Che image.
 The father and son team of Osvaldo and Roberto Salas have also been extremely important to the photo documentation of Cuba’s modern era.
 Osvaldo headed up the photographic department at the newspaper Revolucion, while Roberto personally documented Fidel Castro’s transition from a youthful revolutionary in the 1950s into an elder world leader in the 21st century.
 The Cuba Travel experience wouldn’t be completed without some exposure to the historical aspects of Cuban photography.

 For such a small island, Cuba has produced a number of internationally recognized photo- graphers such as Alberto Diaz Guiterrez, usually known by the single name, Korda.
 He created the iconic image of Che Guevara that is recognized around the world.
 We will learn about it and see originals during the visit to Fototeca as part of our Cuba Tours.

 Rene Pena is a self-taught photographer who makes his home in Cerro, a neighborhood of Havana that was once home to Havana’s wealthy and that now is an African Caribbean neighbor- hood of far more modest means.
 Rene Pena is a photographer who explores complex themes of identity, particularly as related to race.